keepassxreboot/keepassxc/docs/PERSISTENT_QUICK_UNLOCK_WINDOWS.md

 * after remembered Quick Unlock was disabled and KeePassXC exited, reopening the same database displayed the normal password page and did not offer the previously persisted Windows Hello unlock.

-This smoke test does not cover key files, challenge-response devices, empty keys, Hello cancellation, credential reset, record corruption, or different Windows account and hardware configurations.
+This smoke test does not cover key files, challenge-response devices, empty keys, credential reset, record corruption, or different Windows account and hardware configurations.

+Additional manual testing verified that canceling Windows Hello does not open the database, delete the persisted record, or force a password retry.
+The Quick Unlock screen remains available and a second Windows Hello attempt can unlock the database.
+This test exposed and fixed a transient `WindowActivate` race that previously interpreted a temporarily unavailable vault record as missing and deleted it.

+Creating and saving a new throwaway KDBX4 database now triggers Windows Hello enrollment after the first successful save.
+After a complete process restart, the new database was available through Quick Unlock without an intervening password unlock.